In this guide, we examine the reasons why investing in solar panels might be the right option for you.

 For instance:

-- In 2022, Renewable energy producer Amarenco has teamed up with Bord Gáis Energy to build 8 solar farms in Cork while planning permission was granted to Harmony Solar Meath Ltd to erect an over 300-acre solar farm in Meath.
+- In 2022, Renewable energy producer Amarenco teamed up with Bord Gáis Energy to build 8 solar farms in Cork while planning permission was granted to Harmony Solar Meath Ltd to erect an over 300-acre solar farm in Meath.

 - AIB partnered up with renewable energy group NTR, securing up to 80% of its future electricity from two solar panel farms NTR is building in Wexford in 2023.